About the Program

-The Master of Science in Counseling Psychology at California Baptist University is designed for those who wish to gain the theoretical knowledge and practical experience to counsel in a variety of settings.
-Catering to a diverse range of professional and personal goals, the MS in Counseling Psychology offers a curriculum that academically prepares students for Marriage and Family Therapy licensure as well as a concentration for the Professional Clinical Counselor (dual licensure option) and a certificated concentration in Forensic Psychology.
+The Master of Science in Counseling Psychology Degree at California Baptist University is designed for those who wish to gain the theoretical knowledge and practical experience to counsel in a variety of settings.
+Catering to a diverse range of professional and personal goals, the MS in Counseling Psychology Degree offers a curriculum that academically prepares students for Marriage and Family Therapy licensure as well as a concentration for the Professional Clinical Counselor (dual licensure option) and a certificated concentration in Forensic Psychology.
 Additionally, the MS can be paired with the Master of Arts in Counseling Ministry.

 MS in Counseling Psychology: Prepare For MFT Licensure

-The CBU MS in Counseling Psychology meets the educational requirements for licensure as a Marriage and Family Therapist (MFT) as set forth by the California Board of Behavioral Sciences (BBS).
-Beyond preparing candidates for licensure, the MS degree in Counseling Psychology develops compassionate, ethical counselors dedicated to bettering the lives of others by examining, exploring and improving interpersonal relationships (family, marriage, etc.).
+The CBU MS in Counseling Psychology Degree meets the educational requirements for licensure as a Marriage and Family Therapist (MFT) as set forth by the California Board of Behavioral Sciences (BBS).
+Beyond preparing candidates for licensure, the MS in Counseling Psychology Degree develops compassionate, ethical counselors dedicated to bettering the lives of others by examining, exploring and improving interpersonal relationships (family, marriage, etc.).
 Licensed MFTs may counsel in a variety of private and public settings.

 Professional Clinical Counselor (PCC): Dual Licensure Option

 Students beginning graduate study after August 1, 2012, and who have completed the 62-unit MFT core and the additional 18 units required for PCC, will have satisfied the academic requirements for licensure as both an LMFT and LPCC in the State of California.
 Licensed PCCs focus on improving mental health and may counsel in a variety of settings, including hospitals and mental health sites.

 Forensic Psychology Certificated Concentration Option: Expand Your Specialized Expertise